will-english/couchr/docs/journals/will.md

 ## 9/14
 Made the add list card functional on the users private list page.
+Helped with various problems.
 ## 9/13
 Helped with the icon rendering on the movies and added the public lists page that lists all of the public lists from all of the users.